OSGeo/gdal/gdal/doc/source/drivers/raster/ngw.rst

 .. build_dependencies:: libcurl

-NextGIS Web - is a server GIS, which allows to store and edit geodata and to display maps in web browser.
+NextGIS Web - is a server GIS, which allows storing and editing geodata and to display maps in web browser.
 Also NextGIS Web can share geodata with other NextGIS software.